Newborn Screening Information for Providers:

 Used ONLY for newborns weighing less than or equal to 1800 grams at the time of birth.

 Out-of-hospital birth providers have several options in ensuring all of the infants born in their care have access to newborn screening.
-Providers may order newborn screening cards from the Newborn Screening Program for each expected birth or ask the parent to order the card.
+Providers may order newborn screening cards from our program for each expected birth or ask the parent to order the card.
 If the parent will be responsible for ordering the newborn screening card, the provider should make sure the parents are familiar with the ordering procedure and obtain the card in a timely fashion.
 Some providers may choose to refer the family to another provider to collect the newborn screening blood spots.
-In these cases, the Newborn Screening Program recommends that the birth attendant provides educational materials to the family and follows up to make sure the infant is screened.
+In these cases, we recommend that the birth attendant provides educational materials to the family and follows up to make sure the infant is screened.

-The Newborn Screening Program also recommends that out-of-hospital birth providers who choose to provide newborn screening cards have at least one card available for back-up in case a problem with blood spot collection occurs.
+We also recommend that out-of-hospital birth providers who choose to provide newborn screening cards have at least one card available for back-up in case a problem with blood spot collection occurs.